 Cosmetic shoulder and forequarter restoration prostheses provide body balance and improve a patient’s appearance.

 The main advantage of most cosmetic restoration prostheses is their cosmetic appearance.
 With the advances in materials and design, some passive hands are virtually indistinguishable from native hands.

 However, most of these cosmetic prostheses are usually less functional and more expensive than active terminal devices.

-In circumstances where an amputation is required at the shoulder or forequarter level, function is difficult to restore.
-In the past, due to a combination of factors: weight of prosthetic components and decreased function due to multiple joints, a purely cosmetic prosthesis is used to improve body appearance and to improve body balance.
+In circumstances where amputation is required at the shoulder or forequarter level, the function is difficult to restore.
+In the past, due to a combination of factors: the weight of prosthetic components and decreased function due to multiple joints, a purely cosmetic prosthesis is used to improve body appearance and to improve body balance.

-At present, however, a myoelectric arm offer amputees with forequarter and shoulder disarticulation a more realistic solution.
-The myoelectric arm works under the influence of electric signals extracted from skin surface.
+At present, however, a myoelectric arm offers amputees with forequarter and shoulder disarticulation a more realistic solution.
+The myoelectric arm works under the influence of electric signals extracted from the skin surface.
 These signals are used to run various motors which enable the patient to grip and move limbs in an efficient manner.